-Colvin and associates in their framework observed that households generally tend to use the services of middle layer health care providers such as drug sellers, community health workers, herbalists and other traditional healers while a shift to biomedical intervention(s) is usually prompted by worsened conditions of the illness and uncertainty about the cause of the illness.
-The framework heightened the central role of waiting or time in household decision-making processes, describing it as a "conscious decision on the part of households to see the course of the illness" as well as "rational and conscious decision to distinguish mild and self-limiting conditions from more dangerous ones" (Colvin et al., 2013, p.
+Source: GIS and Cartography Unit of the University of Cape Coast the part of households to see the course of the illness" as well as "rational and conscious decision to distinguish mild and self-limiting conditions from more dangerous ones" (Colvin et al., 2013, p.
 74).